 Life history

-COBP was first reported to be a biennial (Raven and Gregory 1972), but demographic monitoring suggests that it is a short-lived perennial (Floyd 1995a, Floyd and Ranker 1998).
+COBP was first reported to be a biennial (Raven and Gregory 1972), but demographic monitoring suggests that it is a short-lived perennial (Floyd 1995a, Floyd and Ranker 1998, Stears 2022).
 COBP reproduces strictly by seed, growing into vegetative plants as a rosette of flat leaves appressed to the ground, and in later years sending up a flowering stalk that flowers once and dies.
 Germination and bolting both start in the first half of the growing season.

 Population biology

-The distribution of COBP on FEWAFB has variously been referred to as representing one, two, or three populations, on Crow Creek and its two tributaries.
+The distribution of COBP on FEWAFB has variously been referred to as representing one, two, or three populations, on Crow Creek and its two tributaries (Diamond and Unnamed Creeks).
 We refer to it as one population comprised of three subpopulations because the species’ distribution is confluent on two creeks, was likely to have been confluent on the third creek prior to establishment of the Base, and the creeks are within 1.5 km of one another.
 There is high likelihood of genetic exchange via lepidopteran pollination vectors traveling between creeks.
 This is consistent with genetics results to date that include Inter-simple Sequence Repeat (Brown 1999, 2000; Tuthill and Brown 2003) and earlier gel electrophoresis (Floyd 1995a).

 STUDY AREA